MicrosoftDocs/Viva/Viva/goals/salesforce-integration.md

 description: "Learn how to integrate your Viva Goals OKRs with Salesforce reports."
 ---

-# Salesforce Integration
+# Salesforce integration

 > [!IMPORTANT]
 > Viva Goals is currently available only for private preview customers, and only in English.
 The features described here are subject to change.
 [Learn more about Viva Goals.](https://go.microsoft.com/fwlink/?linkid=2189933)

-Viva Goals has the ability to integrate with Salesforce, allowing you to automatically update your Objectives and Key Results (OKRs).
-For example, if you have a Salesforce report that tracks converted leads, with a goal in mind to increase the value of converted leads to a certain amount, implementing a Salesforce integration will save you the hassle of repeatedly updating your progress in Viva Goals.
+Viva Goals integrates with Salesforce, allowing you to automatically update your Objectives and Key Results (OKRs).
+For example, if you have a Salesforce report that tracks converted leads, with a goal in mind to increase the value of converted leads to a certain amount, implementing a Salesforce integration will automatically update your progress in Viva Goals.

-## Set up
+## How to set up the Salesforce integration

 An admin can set up the Salesforce integration in Viva Goals.
-To do so:

-1. Navigate to Viva Goals’ integrations page through **Admin -> Integrations**.
+1. Navigate to the Viva Goals integrations page through **Admin -> Integrations**.

 2. Scroll through the list until you reach Salesforce.
 Select **Enable** (Or **Manage** if a connection has been made previously).